China iron ore gains, but Citi cuts forecast as supply expands

 By Manolo Serapio Jr

-MANILA, June 19 Chinese iron ore futures edged up on Monday along with steel prices but investment bank Citi said the steelmaking raw material is still under pressure amid a persistent glut.
+MANILA, June 19 (Reuters) - Chinese iron ore futures edged up on Monday along with steel prices but investment bank Citi said the steelmaking raw material is still under pressure amid a persistent glut.

 Citi cut its iron ore price forecasts for this year and next due to expanding supply and said it should fall below $45 a tonne for the market to rebalance.